 Your day at Hershey Gardens can also include a short trip to Hawaii via the brilliantly colorful plumeria tree.
 Its blossoms are used to make the leis that welcome visitors to the islands.
 Along the way you’ll also see two exceptional varieties of Hawaiian Ti Plant (Cordyline fruticosa), ‘Red Ruby’ and ‘Red Sister’, which have foliage ranging from pink to red to purple.

 The goal of the warm-weather exhibits at Hershey Gardens is to “give guests an immersive experience of being in the natural environment,” explains Davey.
 “We set up the plants so you have to push through some branches as you walk through, like you would in a tropical rainforest.
 We have jungle sounds playing.
 It’s all about inspiring visitors to feel curious about nature.”

-Best time to visit: The annual Susquehanna Orchid Society’s show and sale runs Jan.
-31 to Feb.
-2, 2022.
+BEST TIME TO VISIT: The annual Susquehanna Orchid Society’s show and sale runs in late January to early February each year.

 More information: hersheygardens.org

 SCOTT MEYER is editorial director of the Pennsylvania Horticultural Society’s GROW magazine and the author of Stuff Every Gardener Should Know (Quirk Books, 2017) and other gardening books.
 He tends the vegetable and flower beds at his home in Bucks County.